 - Sidebars: The

-sidebars.jsonfile contains the structure and ordering of the documentation files.
+sidebars.jsonfile contains the structure and order of the documentation files.

 You will need to keep the

-files, but may edit them as you wish.
+website/core/Footer.js files but may edit them as you wish.
+The value of the

-change the content inside them as you wish.
-At the bare minimum you should have
+website/static directories.
+You may change the content inside them as you wish.
+At the bare minimum, you should have an

 en/index.html file inside